Review: Tyre Glider

 Var Tools RP-42500 £8.99

 Doesn’t remove tyres but reliably re-fits any tyre on any rim.
 Construction is robust and durable.
-Reviewed April-May 22.
+Reviewed in the April-May 2022 issue of Cycle magazine.